garg-ankush/garg-ankush/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on [prompt slam](https://promptslam.com) and [acta](https://acta.fyi)
+- 🔭 I’m currently working on getting my Master's in Data Science at UC Berkeley
-- 🌱 I’m currently thinking about how AI can help to bring social and climate change
+- 🌱 I’m currently thinking how to apply my data science skills to social justice
 - 💬 I write sometimes on my [blog](https://ankushgarg.super.site/)
-- 📫 I'm reachable on [linkedIn](https://www.linkedin.com/in/garg-ankush/) or by email at github@ankushgarg.com
+- 📫 I'm reachable on [linkedIn](https://www.linkedin.com/in/garg-ankush/) or by email at ankush-garg@berkeley.edu